bgriffen/oldwebsite/globular/index.md

 The main caveats of my work however, was i) I assumed that *all* photons emitted from a potential MPGC would contribute to the reionization the Milky Way (much of the UV flux would have escaped into the outer IGM), ii) I did not model the dynamical destruction of the GCs once they merged with the central halo and iii) I did not allow for delayed star formation to take place whereby a previously suppressed halo could reignite if the recombinations were high enough and/or it became neutral later.

-<center>![Radiative transfer used in Griffen et al. (2013)][nformed_griffen2013]
+![Radiative transfer used in Griffen et al. (2013)][nformed_griffen2013]
 <sup>The number of metal globular clusters which have formed over the history of the Milky Way as modelled by Griffen et al. (2013).
 Including a modest treatment of their ionizaing flux drastically reduces the total number by z = 8 (colored vs. hollow bars).
-Source: Griffen et al. (2013).</sup></center>
+Source: Griffen et al. (2013).</sup>

 In the second follow up paper (Griffen et al. 2013) paper I extended the methods employed by Griffen et al. (2010), addressing all these major caveats.
 I did this by (i) modelling a spatially-dependent reionization process by calculating the propagation of ionization fronts *directly* with a ray tracing radiative transfer code (\\({C^{2}Ray}\\), Mellema06 et al.), (ii) measuring the effects of dynamical destruction on present day (z = 0) GC properties by combining the *Aquarius* data with dynamical models Baumgardt & Makino (2003) and (iii) allowing for delayed star formation by combining the spatial information of halos within the *Aquarius* merger trees with the state of the IGM as modelled by \\({C^{2}Ray}\\).